 The pharynx is located posterior to the nose and mouth and receives both inhaled air and masticated food before they are transferred to the trachea and esophagus, respectively.
 The pharynx is divided into three sections: the nasopharynx, oropharynx, and laryngopharynx.
 Food and air first enter the nasopharynx and proceed to the oropharynx.
 The laryngopharynx is the last portion of the pharynx, and is superior to the larynx, which is the passageway for air.
 Food is not meant to pass through the laryngopharynx and will result in coughing if it does.

-Example Question #2 : Help With Upper Respiratory Physiology
+Example Question #111 : Circulatory And Respiratory Physiology